kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

                 description: "proxy for http calls."
 ```

-### Variable namespacing
+### Variable definition conflicts
 Variable definitions can be inline in the ClusterClass or from any number of external DiscoverVariables hooks.
 The source
-of a variable definition is recorded in the `namespace` field in ClusterClass `.status.variables`.
+of a variable definition is recorded in the `from` field in ClusterClass `.status.variables`.
-Variables that are defined by an external DiscoverVariables hook will have the name of the patch they are associated with as their namespace.
+Variables that are defined by an external DiscoverVariables hook will have the name of the patch they are associated with as the value of `from`.
-Variables that are defined in the ClusterClass `.spec.variables` will have the namespace `inline`.
+Variables that are defined in the ClusterClass `.spec.variables` will have `inline` as the value of `from`.
-Note: `inline` is a reserved namespace.
+Note: `inline` is a reserved name for patches.
 It can not be used as the name of an external patch to avoid conflicts.

-If all variables that share a name have equivalent schemas the variables are considered `global` . `global` variables can
+If all variables that share a name have equivalent schemas the variable definitions are not in conflict.
+These variables can
-be set without providing a namespace - [see below](#setting-values-for-variables-in-the-cluster).
+be set without providing `definitionFrom` value - [see below](#setting-values-for-variables-in-the-cluster).
 The CAPI components will
 consider variable definitions to be equivalent when they share a name and their schema is exactly equal.

 ### Setting values for variables in the Cluster
-Setting variables that are defined with external variable definitions requires attention to be paid to variable namespacing, as exposed in the ClusterClass status.
+Setting variables that are defined with external variable definitions requires attention to be paid to variable definition conflicts, as exposed in the ClusterClass status.
 Variable values are set in Cluster `.spec.topology.variables`.

 ```yaml